soprasteria/sonar-report/README.md

 - Error "Value of parameter 'types' (SECURITY_HOTSPOT) must be one of: [CODE_SMELL, BUG, VULNERABILITY]"}]}

 Your version of sonarQube doesn't support security hotspots.
 Set `noSecurityHotspot` to true.

+- {"errors":[{"msg":"Can return only the first 10000 results.
+10500th result asked."}]}

+This is a limitation in sonarQube API.
+There is no way around it to date apart from adding limiting filters

+Try removing `--allbugs=true` or tune the query in index.js (see /web_api/api/issues under your sonarQube instance)

+See also this discussion https://community.sonarsource.com/t/cannot-get-more-than-10000-results-through-web-api/3662/4